-Application for 1915(c) HCBS Waiver: AK.0262.R06.08 - Sep 01, 2024 (as of Sep 01, 2024) Page 34 of 26 Other Specify: Specify. iv.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 §CFR 435.726: a.
-Health insurance premiums, deductibles and co-insurance charges b.
-Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.
-Select one: Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.
-The state does not establish reasonable limits.
-The state establishes the following reasonable limits Specify: Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (3 of 7) Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. c.
-Regular Post-Eligibility Treatment of Income: 209(B) State.
-Answers provided in Appendix B-4 indicate that you do not need to complete this section and therefore this section is not visible.
-Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (4 of 7) Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. d.
-Post-Eligibility Treatment of Income Using Spousal Impoverishment Rules The state uses the post-eligibility rules of §1924(d) of the Act (spousal impoverishment protection) to determine the contribution of a participant with a community spouse toward the cost of home and community-based care if it determines the individual's eligibility under §1924 of the Act.
-There is deducted from the participant's monthly income a personal needs allowance (as specified below), a community spouse's allowance and a family allowance as specified in the state Medicaid Plan.
-The state must also protect amounts for incurred expenses for medical or remedial care (as specified i.
+Application for 1915(c) H ICBS Waiver: Draft AK.001.06.04 - Sep 01, 2024 Page 33 of 261 Other Specify: iv.
+Amounts for in 42 §CFR 4 incurred medical or remedial care expenses not subject to payment 435.726: by a third party, specified n insurance premiums, deductibles and co-insurance charges b.
+Neces sary medical or remedial care expenses recognized under state law but n caid plan, subject to reasonable limits that the state may establish on the a Select one: licable (see instructions) Note: If the state protects the maximum amoun icable must be selected. et for the waiver participant, The state e does not establish reasonable limits.
+The state e establishes the following reasonable limits Specify: Appendix B: Particij pant Access and Eligibility B-5: Post-I Eligibility Treatment of Income (3 of 7) Note: The following selection ns apply for the time periods before January 1, 2014 or after December .
+31. 2018. v 2010. ility Treatment of Income: 209(B) State.
+Answers provided in it is not visible. n Appendix B-4 indicate that you do not need to complete this section n and therefore this section pant Access and Eligibility B-5: Post-I Eligibility Treatment of Income (4 of 7) Note: The following selection ns apply for the time periods before January 1, 2014 or after December .
+31, 2018. d.
+Post-Eligibility Trea atment of Income Using Spousal Impoverishment Rules contribution of a part the individual's eligib needs allowance (as st-eligibility rules of §1924(d) of the Act (spousal impoverishment protecticipant with a community spouse toward the cost of home and communication of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant's management of the Act.
+There is deducted from the participant of the Act.
+There is deducted from the participant of the Act.
+There is deducted from the participant of the Act.
+There is deducted from the participant of the Act.
+There is deducted from the participant of the Act.
+There is deducted from the participant of the Act.
+There is deducted from the participant of the Act.
+There is deducted from t ty-based care if it determines onthly income a personal ce as specified in the state i.
 Allowance for the personal needs of the waiver participant below).